Elaine Hamilton-O'Neal: Retirement years

 In a November 2009 article written by Martha Thomas of the Baltimore Magazine, Hamilton shared her life stories and generously offered a tour of her home, personal collection of artwork, artifacts and souvenirs of a life well lived.

 Throughout her life, Hamilton called a variety of places "home".
 At one time while in France, she owned a 42-room chateau, filled with fine art and antiques.
 She eventually downsized to the warmth of a quaint French chateau with just 18 rooms.

 Hamilton lived in apartments in Florence and New York, in a tent at the Mount Everest base camp, and when she was in Mexico City, she was housed by the Rotary Club of Houston, Texas.
 After returning to America, Hamilton and her husband lived together in an historic, converted grist mill in Mountain Brook, southwest of Birmingham, Alabama.

 In 2002, the couple decided to sell the Old Mill and move to Maryland, where they would live together after so many years.
 On the day after their 60th wedding anniversary, as the couple prepared to move, Bill went to the doctor to have his ears checked.
 Upon further examination, he was transferred to the hospital emergency room.
 He died of heart failure that day.

 Hamilton continued on to Maryland, as planned, to live close to her family.
 She described her brothers as wonderful friends, and she also had strong bonds with her nieces and nephews.
 "I had always told them that if they ever wanted to run away, they could run to me," says the aunt.
 "I was far away, and safe."
 She also had space for guests.
 "Sometimes too much space," she laughed.

 In 2009, Hamilton got by with just one guest room, decorated in shades of green: painted twin beds with tasseled silk spreads she had made in France, with olive green Tibetan rugs on the hardwood floors.
 The walls carefully held relief rubbings from tombs in Pakistan.
-Her travels are in the past.
-But evidence of a remarkable life is all around.

 At the end of her life, Hamilton was content living in Granite, near her childhood home.
 To Hamilton, her eight-room home felt like a piece of France, scooped up and replanted in the Emerald Hill countryside.
 The home had a brick façade, with Palladian windows, and a gravel drive leading up to the front door.
 It was expansive with noble proportions and high, stepped tray ceilings that she designed herself in the wide, one-story "Chartreuse" style, common in southern France.

 A tour of her three-year-old home is a testament to a lifetime of adventure.
 "It's filled with souvenirs," she said.
 "It's a vagabond's house."
 She emitted a hearty bit of laughter from her small frame, her eyes sparkled behind thick glasses.